OSQP: An Operator Splitting Solver for Quadratic Programs: Conclusions

 \section{Conclusions}

-We presented a novel general purpose \gls{QP} solver based on \gls{ADMM}.
+We presented a novel general-purpose \gls{QP} solver based on \gls{ADMM}.
 Our method uses a new splitting requiring the solution of a quasi-definite linear system that is always solvable independently from the problem data.
-We impose no assumptions on the problem data other than convexity, resulting in a general purpose and very robust algorithm.
+We impose no assumptions on the problem data other than convexity, resulting in a general-purpose and very robust algorithm.

-For the first time, we propose a first order \gls{QP} solution method able to provide primal and dual infeasibility certificates if the problem is unsolvable without resorting to homogeneous self-dual embedding or additional complexity in the iterations.
+For the first time, we propose a first-order \gls{QP} solution method able to provide primal and dual infeasibility certificates if the problem is unsolvable without resorting to homogeneous self-dual embedding or additional complexity in the iterations.

-In contrast to other first order methods, our solver can provide high-quality solutions by performing \emph{solution polishing}.
-After guessing which constraints are active, we compute the solutions of an additional small equality constrained \gls{QP} by solving a linear system. \reviewchanges{If the constraints are identified correctly, the returned solution has accuracy equal or higher than interior point methods.}
+In contrast to other first-order methods, our solver can provide high-quality solutions by performing \emph{solution polishing}.
+After guessing which constraints are active, we compute the solutions of an additional small equality constrained \gls{QP} by solving a linear system.
+If the constraints are identified correctly, the returned solution has accuracy equal or higher than interior-point methods.

 The proposed method is easily warm started to reduce the number of iterations.
 If the problem matrices do not change, the linear system matrix factorization can be cached and reused across multiple solves greatly improving the computation time.
 This technique can be extremely effective, especially when solving parametric \glspl{QP} where only part of the problem data change.